 How has Iran managed to breach Israel’s Iron Dome air defence system?

-For many years, the Iron Dome has repelled missile attacks from Hamas and Hezbollah.
-Two experts explain how Iranian missiles have punctured Israel’s defence
+For many years, Israel’s multilayered air defence system has repelled missile attacks from Hamas and Hezbollah.
+Two experts explain how Iranian missiles have broken through

 A bloody conflict between Israel and Iran entered its sixth day on Wednesday, as both countries exchanged heavy air strikes.